orcfax/docs/docs/orcfax-solution/roadmap.md

 This phase is expected to begin in mid-2024, after Orcfax completes the operation of its incentivized Testnet.
-This Testnet exercise will provide the data and experience needed to configure the technical and incentive structure of the decentralized validator pool prior to transitioning from the federated phase .
+This Testnet exercise will provide the data and experience needed to configure the technical and incentive structure of the decentralized validator pool prior to transitioning from the federated phase.

 The following diagram illustrates how the three Orcfax network deployment phases overlap.